Skip to main content

 Key takeaway

-Memory layout on the stack places local variables in declaration order, so adjacent buffers can be overwritten by overflowing one into the next without ever touching the return address.
-When any of those adjacent buffers feeds into a shell-invoking function like system(), the overflow becomes direct command injection rather than a control-flow attack.
-This data-only exploitation path is harder to block with canaries or ASLR alone because neither protects the contents of adjacent data buffers.
-The same pattern appears in real-world embedded firmware and industrial control software where small fixed-size inputs are processed next to command template buffers.
+The stack lays local variables out in declaration order, so overflowing one buffer into the next overwrites it without ever touching the return address.
+When the neighbouring buffer feeds a shell-invoking function like system(), that overflow becomes direct command injection rather than a control-flow attack.
+Canaries and ASLR do not help, because neither protects the contents of adjacent data buffers.
+The same pattern turns up in embedded firmware and industrial control software, where small fixed-size inputs sit right next to command template buffers.

 Related reading